Singing is a way to communicate a story to your audience through music. And any good story connects with its audience on an emotional level.

 You need to learn to sing with emotion or you will never succeed as a professional singer.
 Even if you only sing for fun at home or at karaoke, singing with emotion will make your singing much better and much more enjoyable for you as well.

-But it’s not easy.
+But it’s not easy, especially if you also play an instrument.
 Singing with emotion takes practice and if done wrong, it can actually hurt your performance as well as your voice itself.
 Follow the tips and exercises below and you will soon be able to imbue your performances with the emotion needed to captivate any audience.

 1. Choose An Easy Song